 Transition Layer Dataset Compilation

-Our dataset was compiled from 215 papers and comprises burrow depth measurements for six ichnotaxa: Arenicolites, Diplocraterion, Ophiomorpha, Skolithos, Thalassinoides, and Zoophycos (see examples of each of these trace fossils in Fig. 2).
+Our dataset was compiled from 213 English-language papers and comprises burrow depth measurements for six ichnotaxa: Arenicolites, Diplocraterion, Ophiomorpha, Skolithos, Thalassinoides, and Zoophycos (see examples of each of these trace fossils in Fig. 2).
 These ichnotaxa were selected because they are relatively common, have long stratigraphic ranges (with the exception of Ophiomorpha, the first occurrence of each ichnotaxon is in the Paleozoic), are vertical or near-vertical in orientation, and are classically considered to be among the deepest burrows in the fossil record.
 Papers were sourced via Google Scholar searches using the following search term structure: “[ichnotaxon name] AND (depth* OR length* OR penetration)”.
 Well over a thousand papers were surveyed to identify the sources for our dataset.
 Only papers reporting the vertical extent of sediment penetration for at least one of the six selected ichnotaxa were used in compiling this dataset.
 The maximum burrow depth reported for each selected ichnotaxon appearing in a sedimentary unit was extracted and used to build the dataset (i.e., if Arenicolites in a particular unit were reported as having a penetration depth of 3–8 cm, the depth recorded in our database for that unit would be 8 cm); this is because the depth of the transition layer at a given time is equal to the depth of the deepest-penetrating utilized burrow structure (2).

-A total of 387 marine burrow measurements are included in our dataset, representing at least 260 sedimentary units and 18 modern localities or sediment cores.
+A total of 390 marine burrow measurements are included in our dataset, representing at least 260 sedimentary units and 18 modern localities or sediment cores.
 In addition to burrow penetration depth (in centimeters), numerous other parameters were collected for each burrow (data S2).
 These include the name and location of each stratigraphic unit, the age of the unit, and paleoenvironmental interpretations, as available.
 Where absolute numeric ages were not provided, the midpoint of the most precise age division given by the source was used as the estimated age of the burrow, with midpoints calculated based on the International Chronostratigraphic Chart.
 Burrows for which a range of chronostratigraphic units was provided are binned with the uppermost of these chronostratigraphic units for era-, period-, and series-level analyses.
 The resulting dataset spans the entire Phanerozoic (the oldest burrow in the dataset is Fortunian in age, the youngest are from modern sediments) and represent a wide range of marine environments.

-Only trace fossils found in marine environments were considered for this analysis.
+Only trace fossils found in marine environments and lithofacies were considered for this analysis.
 Paleoenvironments above fair-weather wave base were classified as nearshore (shoreface, estuary, lagoon, intertidal, etc.); those below fair-weather wave base but above storm wave base were classified as shallow subtidal (including upper offshore and inner shelf environments); and those below storm wave base were classified as deep (outer shelf, continental slope, abyssal environments).

 Transition layer analyses

 If key environmental stressors were noted by the authors (particularly oxygen stress, occasional or persistent subaerial exposure, and/or brackish conditions), these occurrences were flagged as potentially reflecting burrowing under stressed conditions that may not have been representative of coeval ‘background’, normal marine conditions.
-Removal of these occurrences did not affect trends in burrow depth.
-Similarly, all analyses were performed both with and without burrows recorded in units deposited during or immediately following any of the “Big Five” mass extinction events (Ordovician-Silurian, Late Devonian, Permian-Triassic, Triassic-Jurassic, and Cretaceous-Paleogene); removal of these mass extinction-associated records did not affect overall trends in Phanerozoic transition layer depth, although Lower Triassic bins are substantially less populated when burrows measured in studies of the Permian-Triassic mass extinction and subsequent recovery are removed.
+Removal of these data did not affect trends in burrow depth.
+Similarly, all analyses were performed both with and without burrows recorded in units deposited during or immediately following any of the “Big Five” mass extinction events (Late Ordovician, Late Devonian, Permian–Triassic, end-Triassic, and end-Cretaceous); removal of these mass extinction-associated records did not affect overall trends in Phanerozoic transition layer depth, although Lower Triassic bins are substantially less populated when burrows measured in studies of the Permian–Triassic mass extinction and subsequent recovery are removed.